 - OFF: Motor assistance is switched off.
 The eBike can just be moved by pedaling, as with a normal bicycle.
-The push assistance cannot be activated at this assistance level. - ECO: Effective assistance with maximum efficiency, for maximum range - TOUR: Steady assistance, long range for touring - SPORT/eMTB:

-SPORT: Powerful assistance, for mountain biking and for cycling in urban traffic eMTB: Optimum assistance whatever the terrain, rapid acceleration when starting from a standstill, improved dynamics, top performance (eMTB is only available in combination with drive units BDU250P CX, BDU365, BDU450 CX and BDU480 CX.
+The push assistance cannot be activated at this assistance level. - ECO: Effective assistance with maximum efficiency, for maximum range - TOUR: Steady assistance, long range for touring eMTB: Optimum assistance whatever the terrain, rapid acceleration when starting from a standstill, improved dynamics, top performance (eMTB is only available in combination with drive units BDU250P CX, BDU365, BDU450 CX and BDU480 CX.
 This also requires a software update.)